bitwarden/contributing-docs/docs/contributing/template-repository.md

 ## Location and usage

-A private template [repository](https://github.com/bitwarden/template) exists as a base set of files and overall setup for new projects that can be selected within the GitHub repository creation interface.
+A template [repository](https://github.com/bitwarden/template) exists as a base set of files and overall setup for new projects that can be selected within the GitHub repository creation interface.
 It contains what's needed to get started with pull request templates, linting, continuous integration, and more.
 Core concepts that generally apply to all repositories should be created and reviewed there before being distributed.
 The template represents best practices across the company but should also be considered a _starting point_ for further setup within the context of a